JN-gith/Hardware/README.md

 If a manufacturer or brand didn't bother to even get an 80 Plus or ETA efficiency certification, it's not worth looking at for consumers.
 After that, there are very very few passable 80+ (white/no color) units so usually skip that too (MWE V2 is "acceptable" versus group regulated).
 Additionally, some manufacturers just slap a 80+ sticker on it without approval (or fake testing).
 At Bronze level it starts getting harder to discern what is and isn't a piece of crap.
 General baseline you want them to rate full or near full power on the 12V rail so a 650w power supply should be able to provide ~649w on the 12v rail and so on (generally means it's not group regulated).
 After that look for professional reviews/testing.
 ⠀⠀
 ### How to Learn about Power Supplies
-My first and greatest advice is to learn about electronics before even glossing into the channels below.
 Power supplies are very complicated, and there's not a lot of modern day circuit diagrams of the exact units you're buying that you could reverse-think about how it works.
 Resistors, inductors, transformers, operational amplifiers, swtiching MOSFETs, capacitors, etc. can be all arranged in different ways or "topologies".
 Once you learn more in-depth about the units, you may realize that it's just the same thing over and over again, and the only fun comes when there is a weird unit that is made.
+(Yes Sohoo, I'm talking about you)

 ### Note before reading this, if you want to read an explaination on PSUs by Aris, one of the most respectable and knowledgable guru's out there.
 Read this https://www.tomshardware.com/reviews/power-supplies-101,4193-14.html.
 Otherwise, have fun.